Akron Irish: Arty Farty

 By Lisa O’Rourke

 Literally everyone who has been to Ireland talks about how beautiful it is.
 It is a cliché that you could bet on, that upon their return from Eire, the tourist will become a minor Yeats attempting to describe their trip.
-The fast-moving island skies, the rugged landscape dotted with iconic castles and those hundreds of hues of green, so plentiful that they defy naming; they make an impression.
+The fast-moving island skies, the rugged landscape dotted with iconic castles, and those hundreds of hues of green, so plentiful that they defy naming; make an impression.

 Even people who prefer Cancun to rugged cold islands, leave Ireland with an imprint on their souls.
-And we haven’t even mentioned the quaint towns, lovely harbors, bucolic farms and striking citizenry that are all part of Ireland.
+And we haven’t even mentioned the quaint towns, lovely harbors, bucolic farms, and striking citizenry that are all part of Ireland.
 Visually, it is a unique and evocative place, leaving many a tourist frustrated in their attempts to capture it.

 This begs the question, where are the artists?
-Why aren’t there beret-clad painters setting up easels on the Quays in Galway or the street cafés in Dublin?
+Why aren’t their beret-clad painters setting up easels on the Quays in Galway or the street cafés in Dublin?
 Frankly, in both places, you are much more likely to see a busker playing jigs than an easel.
 Visual art does not have a strong tradition in Ireland.

 An Irish Artist